PeterMakus/SeisMIC/docs/source/modules/get_started.rst

 --------

 Along with the source code **SeisMIC** is distributed with a Jupyter notebook that provides you with an easy example on how to use the code in `examples/tutorial.ipynb`.

+The tutorial is meant as a "kick-start" for you.

-Else, we recommend going throught this documentation.
+Aside from the tutorial, we recommend you continue reading this documentation.